Luise Rinser: Imprisonment

 In 1944, she was denounced by a Nazi 'friend' and imprisoned in the Traunstein women's prison.
 Rinser later claimed she was charged with high treason and that only the German defeat saved her from a likely death sentence.
 However, documents from the Nazi-era People's Court show that she was charged with 'undermining the military', which could also carry the death penalty but did not imply conscious intent to overthrow the government.
 The indictment was issued in March 1945, three months after Rinser was released on a Christmas leave from which she never returned.
 Rinser would subsequently claim she had been denied leave and remained in prison until April 1945.

 Rinser drew attention after the war with the 1946 publication of her Prison Journal (Gefängnistagebuch).
 The inmates of the prison were not just political dissidents.
 She shared her life there with common thieves, sex offenders, vagrants and Jehovah's witnesses.
 Being among such people was a new experience for Rinser, with her middle-class background.
 The prisoners had to contend with filth, stench and disease.
 Starvation was rampant.

 Rinser herself managed to survive by helping herself to what she could pilfer in the breadcrumb factory where she was placed.
 She discovered for the first time how the under-privileged and the downtrodden lived and survived.
 She also discovered herself.
 The book became a bestseller and the English-speaking world discovered her through the English translation, Prison Journal.
 In 1947, Rinser changed her views about the usefulness of the book when she compared her experiences in Traunstein to what had taken place in Nazi concentration camps.
 However, the book was reissued twenty years later.

 She described herself in an ode to Adolf Hitler as opposed to the Nazis.

 Marriage

 Her first husband and the father of her two sons, the composer and choir director Horst Günther Schnell, died on the Russian Front.
 After his death, she married the communist writer Klaus Herrmann.
 This marriage was annulled around 1952.
 From 1945 to 1953, she was a freelance writer for the newspaper Neue Zeitung München, and took up residence in Munich.

 In 1954, she married the composer Carl Orff, and they divorced in 1959.
 She formed a close friendship with the Korean composer Isang Yun, with the abbot of a monastery, and with the theologian Karl Rahner.
 In 1959, she moved to Rome, and later from 1965 onwards she lived in Rocca di Papa, near Rome, where she was recognised as an honored resident in 1986.
-Afterwards, she lived at her apartment in Munich (Unterhaching) where she died on 17 March 2002.
+Afterwards, she lived at her apartment in Unterhaching near Munich where she died on 17 March 2002.